Mysterio: Resurrection

-Sometime later, Quentin Beck suddenly appears in the Midtown High School auditorium in a dark red version of his costume during the three-way battle between Spider-Man and the two successor Mysterios.
+Sometime later, Quentin Beck suddenly appears in the Midtown High School auditorium in a dark red version of his costume during a three-way battle between Spider-Man and the two successor Mysterios.
 He confronts Francis Klum before leaving him for Berkhart to deal with.
-Quentin Beck then confronts Miss Arrow, revealing that half his head is missing from the gunshot wound and explains that, having gone to Hell for suicide, his "superiors" in the afterlife sent him back to Earth to maintain a cosmic balance.
+Beck confronts Miss Arrow, revealing that half his head is missing from the gunshot wound and explains that, having gone to Hell for suicide, his "superiors" in the afterlife sent him back to Earth to maintain a cosmic balance.
 His superiors want Spider-Man to continue working at the school and Beck knows Miss Arrow has a similar role for the "other side".
 Berkhart and Klum briefly battle one another before Spider-Man captures Berkhart.
 While trying to escape, Klum runs into Arrow and tries to take her as a hostage, only to be stabbed by one of her stingers.
 He then teleports away, badly bleeding.
-Neither Berkhart nor Klum have been seen since.
-Though Berkhart was incarcerated, Klum's status is uncertain.
-In The Amazing Spider-Man #581, a flashback shows that, prior to his suicide, Beck had been hired by Norman Osborn to fake his son Harry's death.

 Mysterio reappears during The Gauntlet story line, which re-introduces several past Spider-Man villains with new twists.
-This Mysterio claims to be a returned Quentin Beck who had faked his death, though it's unclear how this fits in with his aforementioned appearance.
+This Mysterio claims to be a returned Quentin Beck who had faked his death.
 He is under the employ of Maggia crime member Carmine, creating androids of various deceased Maggia (including their dead leader Silvermane) to give them a credibility boost in their gang war with Mister Negative.
 Beck controls the Silvermane robot himself and plants seeds of rebellion in Hammerhead, who had left the Maggia under the belief that Silvermane was deceased.
 He also tries to drive Spider-Man mad by making him think he's accidentally killed several gang members, while trying to convince him that a returned Captain George Stacy, who claims to have always been the gangster known as the Big Man, also faked his death years earlier.
 This turn makes Spider-Man realize that Mysterio must be behind the recent mysterious return of so many deceased individuals, and he vows to have Mysterio pay for making it personal.
 Shortly after, Mysterio uses the Silvermane robot to murder Carmine in an attempt to secretly seize control of the Maggia and its fortune.
 Spider-Man eventually exposes and confronts Mysterio, who flees.
 He later runs into the Chameleon, who tells him that he has some friends who are "dying" to meet him.
 The "friends" the Chameleon was talking about happens to be the Kravinoffs.
 He was present at the ritual where Spider-Man is seemingly sacrificed to revive Kraven the Hunter.